ZhuoShan/m3-markdown/exercise-3/README.md

 See `complete` branch for answers.

 #mkdir
-'mkdir test' is able to make a new directory
+`mkdir test` is able to make a new directory